EdwardBurgin/home_automation/README.md

 # Home Automation

 I have had a bunch of RPi units sitting around doing nothing, dumb RF smart plugs using a frequently lost clicker and a new echo devices.
 A first port of call was thermal regulation for my inadequately insulated rented accomodation.
 Then I want everything connected to and controlled by the Alexa.
+Currently controlled though a notebook with widgets, exposed to the local network so controlled through any internet accessible device.
 Documenting to help others and remind/organise for myself for later.

 ![Setup](https://github.com/EdwardBurgin/EdwardBurgin.github.io/blob/master/images/assorted/20190106_131101.jpg )